bartificer/programming-by-stealth/docs/authorguide.md

 </figure>
 ```

-Groups of figures that stack nicely at all screensizes canbe added with markup of the form:
+Groups of figures that stack nicely at all screensizes can be added with markup of the form:

 ```html
 <div class="fig-group">